kshimasaki/Cryptocurrency-Trading-System/README.md

 ## Buy indicators:

-   1. Buy ETH when current eth sentiment is greather than 4.2% than historical eth sentiment
+   1. Buy ETH when current eth sentiment is greater than 4.2% than historical eth sentiment

    2. Buy ETH when current btc sentiment is lower than 5.7% than historical btc sentiment